 You can write to us.
 The contact details are in the next slide, but I would also like to mention the upcoming webinars as I pointed out.

 The first webinar is, in fact, portfolio pruning.
 We saw that how you have to prune the fringe patents, so, we are taking up this because that is something that we realized every company needed, immediate cost savings is something that we have coming next.

 Post that we are covering how to monetize patents or how to actually make revenue.

 Basically, cost savings and then how to make revenue and then of course, we’ll take the future cases where we will tell people how to generate future value from their portfolio.

 Those are the upcoming webinars.
 You can actually go ahead and register at our site.

 Now, I don’t see any questions from the attendees.
 So, Arsh, are you able to go through all the questions that people sent before this analysis?
 I think I see a couple of questions.

 How can litigation cost be saved using F3 analysis?

-So, one of the questions is can you please explain as to how the litigation cost can be saved using F3 analysis?
-Any used case if we can discuss?
+One of the questions is can you please explain as to how the litigation cost can be saved using F3 analysis?
+And, any used case if we can discuss?

-Arsh, would you like to they take that up?
+Arsh, would you like to take that up?